8-inch/45-caliber gun

 The 8"/45 caliber Mark 6 gun (spoken "eight-inch-forty-five--caliber") were used for the secondary batteries of the United States Navy's last pre-dreadnought battleships and refitted in older armored cruisers main batteries.

 Design

 The 8 in/45 caliber gun was developed after the Spanish–American War to use the new smokeless powder that had recently been adopted by the Navy.
 This gun was much stronger than its predecessor, the 8-inch/40 caliber gun, which were incapable of handling the new powder.
 This was shown when the muzzle of one of Colorado's guns blew off on 22 June 1907, during gunnery practice off Shantung.
 The Mark 6, gun Nos.
 108–255, 148 in total, was constructed of tube, jacket, four hoops a locking ring and the liner with a Welin breech block.
 These were all constructed of nickel steel.
-There were a tolal of eight different Mods, Mark 6 Mod 0 to Mark 6 Mod 7, with different liners, breech mechanisms, chambers, and rifling being used.
+There were a total of eight different Mods, Mark 6 Mod 0 to Mark 6 Mod 7, with different liners, breech mechanisms, chambers, and rifling being used.